T. Markus Funk

 Experience

-In the past five years, led investigations in more than 20 countries on six continents.
-Regularly conduct internal investigations and guide strategic disclosures to the US Department of Justice and the SEC, as well as the UK Serious Fraud Offices and other foreign regulators and enforcers.
-Regularly conduct internal fraud and embezzlement, bribery, AML, sexual misconduct and other types of internal investigations and reviews for companies of all sizes and in all industries.
+Since entering private practice in 2010, led over 180 internal investigations in more than 25 countries on six continents for companies of all sizes.
+Regularly conduct internal investigations and guide strategic disclosures to the US Department of Justice and the SEC, as well as the UK Serious Fraud Office, Luxembourg and German Public Prosecutor authorities, and other foreign regulators and enforcers.
+Regularly conduct internal fraud and embezzlement, bribery, AML, sexual misconduct and other types of internal investigations and reviews for companies of all sizes.

 Appellate challenges*